 If you follow a blended learning model, your micro lesson plan can easily fit into your existing structure.
 As the name might suggest, blended learning is a mix of learning elements like pre-learning, testing, social learning, and peer discussion.

-The essentials of blended learning typically includes three elements:
+The essentials of blended learning typically include three elements:

 1. Learning must happen, in part, digitally.